-Every time I have to send an email I always get a little nervous.
-I am so worried that something that I say will be misinterpreted and I will either end up unintentionally offending someone or look like a fool.
+Every time I have to send an email I get a little nervous.
+I am so worried something I say will be misinterpreted and I will either end up unintentionally offending someone or look like a fool.
 Does anyone else have this problem?

 Angela Nielsen posted on Inspired Mag an infographic entitled “Email Etiquette More Than Just Manners.”
-I found this blog to be very interesting and helpful!
-It states 15 Tips to better email etiquette.
-While I am not going to go into great detail on all of them, I want to share the ones that I found to be especially informative.
+I found this blog post to be very interesting and helpful!
+It states 15 tips for better email etiquette.
+While I am not going to go into great detail about all of them, I want to share the ones I found to be especially informative.

 2. Use a meaningful subject line: When I first started emailing I hardly ever used the subject line, mostly because I didn’t know what to put in it.
 I have changed my thinking now and use it every time.
-If you are emailing a professor, coworker, or boss, it is important to let them know what the message is about otherwise it is likely to be ignored (like the other 6,759 unread emails that often end up in many inboxes).
-Even if you simply state the class that it is for or the project you are working on is better than just leaving it blank because it gives context to your message before they open it.
+If you are emailing a professor, co-worker, or boss, it is important to let them know what the message is about otherwise it is likely to be ignored (like the other 6,759 unread emails that often end up in many inboxes).
+Even simply stating the class it is for or the project you are working on is better than just leaving it blank because it gives context to your message before they open it.

 3. One of the most important topics she brings up is to make sure to proof and spell check your email before you send it.
-When you send a message that has a lot of misspelled words or bad grammar you are sending a message that you either did not care enough to proof read the message or that you did not learn proper English.
-Neither of which is a message you want to send to a professor, boss, or coworker.
-To add to her words, make sure that you do not use abbreviations such as lol or c u there.
-This is not professional and if you use these short cuts you will not be seen with respect in the professional world.
+When you send a message with a lot of misspelled words or bad grammar you are sending a message you either did not care enough to proofread the message or that you did not learn proper English.
+Neither of which is a message you want to send to a professor, boss, or co-worker.
+To add to her words, make sure you do not use abbreviations such as lol or c u there.
+This is not professional and if you use these shortcuts you will not be seen with respect in the professional world.

 4. The final tip I am going to share is take time to reply.
 Although not all messages need a reply.
 Even sending a simple thank you back to the sender to let them know you received the message is always better than leaving the message unanswered.